New Zealand is at Alert Level 1. For more information on COVID-19 and the recovery, visit the Unite against COVID-19 website (external link)

 Financial support for people in situations where they need to stay away from work and cannot work from home.

-Wage Subsidy and Leave Support Schemes: Complaints about employers
+Wage Subsidy, Wage Subsidy Extension and Leave Support Scheme: Complaints about employers

-If you believe your employer is acting unlawfully in regards to the Wage Subsidy or Leave Support Schemes, here are the steps to resolve your concerns or make a complaint.
+If you believe your employer is acting unlawfully in regards to the Wage Subsidy, Wage Subsidy Extension or Leave Support Scheme, here are the steps to resolve your concerns or make a complaint.